RevathiPutrevu/Data-Visualization-with-Microsoft-Power-BI/README.md

 The dataset used for the analysis is a part of the [Data Analytics Essentials](https://www.mygreatlearning.com/data-analytics-essentials-online-course) certification course offered by the McCombs School of Business at the University of Texas at Austin.
 The CSV files are available in the Dataset folder in the repository.

+### Solution Approach

+**Data Preparation & Modeling:**
+- Imported three CSV files into Microsoft Power BI
+- Cleaned and transformed data by removing unnecessary columns, handling null values, and eliminating duplicates
+- Optimized data model to prevent circular dependencies

+**Key Metrics & Visualizations:**

+- Used Card visuals for total movies, genres, and users
+- Represented demographics with Donut charts (gender distribution) and Gauge charts (average ratings)
+- Showcased trends using Stacked bar charts (genre releases) and Clustered column charts (user profiles)

+**Grouping & Filtering for Insights:**

+- Grouped similar genres (e.g., "Action-based," "Adventure-based")
+- Created Decade-based and Age-group classifications
+- Applied Slicers to filter by decade, genre, and occupation

+**Interactivity & Advanced Analytics:**

+- Implemented Treemaps, Scatterplots, and Matrix visuals for comparisons
+- Enhanced navigation with Bookmarks and Buttons
+- Leveraged **DAX** measures and calculated columns for deeper insights

+### Report Visuals
+The interactive Power BI report can be accessed via the .pbix file available in the repository.